brikis98/yevgeniy-brikman-homepage/_posts/2010-03-28-2010-crossfit-games-northern-california_28.md

 {% include iframe.html url="//www.youtube.com/embed/6NX77VipwGY" %}

 Once again, Crossfit honed in on another weakness of mine: the split jerk.
-I could get the bar to my shoulders without difficulty - the cleans were no where near my max - but I just could not get more than 235lbs over my head.
+I could get the bar to my shoulders without difficulty - the cleans were nowhere near my max - but I just could not get more than 235lbs over my head.
 I missed the jerk on 245lbs twice, both times with horrendous technique.
 I'll definitely be practicing this lift a lot more in the future.